-The wording for Office / Libraries can be changed in Resource string translations
+The wording on the selection box can be changed in Resource string translations

 This feature is turned on/off in System Management > Common Settings

-However, when this feature is turned on, if a Volume contains words that are included in the search, then the Volume record will be returned as a record in its own right in the search results and it will also show the title of the master record as a concatenation of the master record title and the title of the Volume record.
-In the display of Brief Results, any record that is a Volume will be indicated by a Volume icon.
+However, when this feature is turned on, if a volume contains words that you have searched, then the record will be returned as a record in its own right in the search results and it will also show the title of the master record as a concatenation of the master record title and the title of the Volume record.
+At the end of the results view, it will be indicated with a Volume icon.

-Note that at present you cannot specific a search for words or phrases that appear in both the master and volume record.
+Note that at present you cannot search for words or phrases that appear in both the master and volume record.

 |Include deleted records|

-Deleted records remain in the system but are not seen by End Users and are only visible to Administrative staff users if this box is ticked.
+Deleted records remain in the system but are not seen by OPAC users and are only visible to admin users if this box is ticked.

 Tick this option to include deleted records in the search.